Yo soy Franky

-Yo soy Franky is a Colombian telenovela produced TeleVideo for Nickelodeon Latin America.
-Written by Argentine author Marcela Citterrio, the show follows the story of a teen-robot named Franky (María Gabriela de Faría), who has been designed as if it was a real girl.
+Yo soy Franky is a Colombian telenovela produced by TeleVideo for Nickelodeon Latin America.
+Written by Argentine author Marcela Citterrio, the show follows the story of a teen-robot named Franky (María Gabriela de Faría), who has been designed as if she were a human girl.

 In 2017, Nickelodeon adapted the series for its global audience and uses the translated title and slight name change to its titular character, I Am Frankie.
 The first episode aired September 11, 2017.
 The adapted series stars Alex Hook as Frankie.